awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

            -pRDS_password
    ```
 **Note**
-Make sure that there is not a space between the `-p` option and the entered password\.
+Make sure that there isn't a space between the `-p` option and the entered password\.

    To specify the host name, user name, port, and password to connect to your Amazon RDS DB instance, use the `--host`, `--user (-u)`, `--port` and `-p` options in the `mysql` command\.
 The host name is the DNS name from the Amazon RDS DB instance endpoint, for example, `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the instance details in the AWS Management Console\.